shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 Integrating the assets and template files from Frontend Mentor is all you have to do to start coding.

 That's it.
-Your automated workflow is done.
+Your automated workflow is ready.